feffi/iOS-Ingress/README.md

 Getting map data from API
 -------------------------

 **This is temporary fixed by loading data from intel instead of API, so IITC's script can be used.
-But still needs to be fixed, because this solution is super slow and doesn't load dropped items.**
+But still needs to be fixed, because this solution is super slow and doesn't load XM and dropped items.**

 I have big problems with this part.
 Ingress uses cell/tile IDs for getting data from API and I don't know how it works.
 If somebody knows how it works, please contact me at studnicka(at)aacode.cz.
 Thank you.